-The Hamilton County School District does not use Title 1 funding to provide transportation for Foster Care students.
+The Hamilton County School District uses no Title 1 funding to provide transportation for Foster Care students.

 - 2. Describe how the LEA will ensure the following: - a.
 Transportation will be provided to maintain children in foster care in the school of origin unless there is a determination that it is not in his or her best interest.